EZ-Robotics/VEXcode-Tutorials/Competition-Template/README.md

 Coding in a competition template is required for tournaments.

 In practice to switch between `user` and `auton`, you can use a competition switch.
+Or through the controller you can select `Timed Run` and that will run autonomous for 15 seconds.